Takin: Appearance

 In height, takin stand 97 to 140 cm at the shoulder, but measure a relatively short 160–220 cm in head-and-body length, with the tail adding only an additional 12 to 21.6 cm.
 Measurements of weights vary, but according to most reports, the males are slightly larger, weighing 300–350 kg against 250–300 kg in females.
 Sources including Betham (1908) report that females are larger, with the largest captive takin known to the author, at 322 kg, having been female.
 Takin can weigh up to 400 kg or 600 kg in some cases.

-Instead of relying on localized scent glands, the takin secretes an oily, strong-smelling substance over its whole body, enabling it to mark objects such as trees.
-A prominent nose with a swollen appearance caused biologist George Schaller to liken the takin to a "bee-stung moose."
-Features reminiscent of familiar domesticated species have earned takins such nicknames as "cattle chamois" and "gnu goat."
+Instead of relying on localised scent glands, the takin secretes an oily, strong-smelling substance over its whole body, enabling it to mark objects such as trees.
+A prominent nose with a swollen appearance caused biologist George Schaller to liken the takin to a "bee-stung moose".
+Features reminiscent of other familiar horned animals have earned takins such nicknames as "cattle chamois" and "gnu goat".